cahughes95/hadrian-analytics-engineer-chughes/README.md

 # Hadrian NBA Analytics Project
 ## Chris Hughes, Analytics Engineer

 This project is designed to extract, transform, and analyze NBA team and game data.
 The primary goals are to load NBA data from [API-Sports NBA](https://api-sports.io/documentation/nba/v2#section/Introduction) into a DuckDB database, transform it into a usable format, and run various SQL queries to derive insights for the specified questions in the NBA project document.
+The project requirements are located in the `SQL Test for Analytics Engineer.docx` file.

 ## Project Structure